What redundancy is

 - the business is closing down or moving

-If your employer is making fewer than 20 employees redundant in one establishment it is an individual consultation.
+If your employer is making fewer than 20 employees redundant in one establishment it is an individual redundancy.

 If your employer is making 20 or more employees redundant in one establishment within a 90 day period it is a collective redundancy.